 - Preference will be given to a student living in Scottdale Borough or East Huntingdon Township.

 How to Apply

 - Complete the application by clicking the blue button above.

 - Complete the essay section of the application.

 - Submit your Student Aid Report (SAR).
 If you have not already received your SAR, you can do so by applying for the Free Application for Federal Student Aid (FAFSA).

-- Submit two letters of reference from individuals not related to you.
-(Due to the COVID-19 school closures, this is now OPTIONAL.)
+- Submit one letter of reference from an individual not related to you.